mmkari/react-star-picker/docs/components/DefaultStarRenderer.md

 - `colorInactive`: color of an inactive star
 - `charCodeSelected`: UTF-16 character code for selected star
 - `charCodeUnselected`: UTF-16 character code for unselected star
-- `colorBlendFractionAdd`: fraction of `colorActive` in the base color of `colorInactive` when hovered
+- `colorAdd`: color shown on hover for inactive stars about to turn active
-- `colorBlendFractionRemove`: fraction of `colorInactive` in the base color of `colorActive` when hovered
+- `colorRemove`: color shown on hover for active stars about to turn inactive